mitchcampbell/smallsh/README.md

 Author: Mitch Campbell

 ## About
-A project completed for OSU's CS344 Operating Systems, smallsh implements a bash-like shell program.
+A project completed for OSU's CS344 Operating Systems, smallsh implements a bash-like shell.
+It can run abitrary commands that could otherwise be run using a typical shell.

 Here it is in action